 The QCB was established in 1993 and operates in coordination with the Ministry of Economy and Finance.
 The QCB is managed by a board of directors and chaired by its Governor.
-The board of directors includes the Deputy Governor of the QCB and at least three other members, including representatives from the Ministry of Economy and Finance, the Ministry of Business and Trade and the DSM.
+The board of directors includes the Deputy Governor of the QCB and at least three other members, including representatives from the Ministry of Economy and Finance, the Ministry of Business and Trade and the Qatar Exchange.

-In its supervisory capacity, the QCB oversees the activities of Qatar's commercial banks and non-bank financial institutions with a view to minimizing banking and financial risk in Qatar's financial sector.
+In its supervisory capacity, the QCB oversees the activities of Qatar's commercial banks and non-bank financial institutions (with the exception of insurance companies) with a view to minimizing banking and financial risk in Qatar's financial sector.
 The QCB conducts regular inspections of commercial banks and reviews reports and other mandatory data submitted by commercial banks, including monthly capital adequacy compliance reports.

-The QCB has implemented regulations regarding non-performing loans, large exposures, country risk, money market and foreign exchange accounts, credit ratios, fixed assets to capital reserve requirements and investment banking.
+The QCB has implemented regulations regarding non-performing loans, large exposures, country risk, money market and foreign exchange accounts, credit ratios, fixed assets for banks' use, reserve requirements and banks' investments.
+The QCB has the authority to impose penalities in the event that banks fail to comply with these regulations.
 The QCB requires commercial banks to maintain a minimum reserve requirement of 4.75% and a capital adequacy requirement of 10.0% in line with the Basel II guidelines.
 Commercial banks are required to have their annual accounts audited by the QCB's approved independent auditors and to obtain prior approval from the QCB to appoint senior management.

 The QCB also imposes certain exposure limits and credit controls on commercial banks.
-No more than 20.0% of any bank's capital and reserves may be extended to a single customer in the form of credit or investment facilities and no more than 25.0% of any commercial bank's capital and reserves may be extended to a single customer in the form of credit facilities combined with investment vehicles.
+No more than 20.0% of any bank's capital and reserves may be extended to a single customer in the form of credit facilities and no more than 25.0% of any commercial bank's capital and reserves may be extended to a single customer in the form of credit or investment facilities.
 Credit facilities extended to a single major shareholder in any bank cannot exceed 10.0% of that bank's capital and reserves.
-Credit limits on personal loans by commercial banks are granted based on a borrower's income and are capped at the higher of QR2.5 million (US\$0.7 million) or 50.0% of a borrower's annual salary with a maximum seven year maturity.
-Additionally, no individual may borrow more than QR3,000.0 million (US\$824.2 million) in aggregate from Qatar's commercial banks.
+Credit limits on personal loans guaranteed by the borrower's salary and made by commercial banks are granted based on a borrower's income and are capped at the lower of QR2.5 million (US\$0.7 million) or 50.0% of a borrower's annual salary with a maximum seven year maturity.
+Additionally, no individual may borrow more than QR3,000 million (US\$824 million) in aggregate from Qatar's commercial banks.
 Other credit controls include a real estate financing ceiling which prohibits borrowing more than 65.0% of the purchase price or construction cost of a property.